sudoki2015/project-list/README.md

 * [clean-architecture-demo](https://github.com/matthewrenze/clean-architecture-demo) - A sample app for my presentation on Clean Architecture: Patterns, Practices, and Principles
 * [telegram-wp](https://github.com/evgeny-nadymov/telegram-wp) - Telegram Messenger for Windows Phone
 * [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
 Powered by .NET 5, Docker Containers and Azure Kubernetes Services.
 Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
+* [Emby](https://github.com/MediaBrowser/Emby) - Emby Server is a personal media server with apps on just about every device.
 ## Electron
 * [Bitwarden Desktop Application](https://github.com/bitwarden/desktop) - The Bitwarden desktop app is written using Electron and Angular.
 The application installs on Windows, macOS, and Linux distributions.
 * [Bitwarden Directory Connector](https://github.com/bitwarden/directory-connector) - The Bitwarden Directory Connector is a a desktop application used to sync your Bitwarden enterprise organization to an existing directory of users and groups.